Neurobiology, 15 cr

 This includes the control of motor systems, reflexes, neural pattern generators and the basis of behaviour, learning, memory and cognition.
 Four practicals and one computer exercise will deal with neuroanatomy, neurophysiology and behaviour.
 In a journal club, each student will present a scientific paper for discussion.

 Each topic covered in the course is initiated by an introductory lecture followed by individual studies of the accompanying literature.
 The total knowledge base is thus not covered by the lectures, and individual reading is essential for passing the course.
-In addition, original papers that are discussed in the journal club will constitute an important part of the reading material of the course.

 Education office, Ecology building